-Amyloid imaging with positron emission tomography (PET), has produced remarkably consistent qualitative findings across a large number of centers, however there has been considerable variability in the exact numbers reported as quantitative outcome measures of tracer retention.
-The need for standardization in amyloid PET has prompted the creation of 100-point scale termed “Centiloid” which is an average value of zero in “high certainty” amyloid negative subjects and an average of 100 in “typical” Alzheimer’s disease (AD) patients.
+Amyloid imaging with positron emission tomography (PET), has produced remarkably consistent qualitative findings across a large number of centers; however, there has been considerable variability in the exact numbers reported as quantitative outcome measures of tracer retention.
+A common quantitative output value for beta-amyloid imaging applicable across tracers and methods will allow better comparison of data across sites, ultimately resulting in the application of universal diagnostic and prognostic values.

 This is the basic dataset that most users will employ when doing Level 2 or Level 3 Centiloid scaling analyses.
-It consists of all of the AD-100 and YC-0 PiB PET 50-70 min data and the corresponding MR data in both dicom and nifti formats.
+It consists of all of the AD-100 and YC-0 PiB PET 50-70 min data and the corresponding MR data in both DICOM and nifti formats.